joaohsneto/joaohsneto/README.md

 ### Hi guys!👋
 My name is João Herculano, I'm from Brazil, I live in Maceió/Alagoas, and I love to look where everyone is looking, trying to see what no one is seeing.😉

-- 👨‍💻 I'm a Full Stack Development student at Trybe, and Analysis and systems development student at Estácio College,
+- 👨‍💻 I'm a Full Stack Development student at Trybe, and Analysis and Systems Development student at Estácio College,
 - 🚀 Recently, I finished front-end projects with: HTML, CSS, JS, ReactJS, ContextAPI, Redux, and also back-end projects with: MySql, MongoDB, NodeJs and ExpressJs.
 - ✅ I'm changing my careers to full-stack development, and I feel prepared for new challenges.
 - ⚙️ I always seek continuous improvement with projects and courses, and I always work looking for creative solutions.